 Kills bacteria.
 Zithromax (Azithromycin) is good for treating many bacterial infections.
 It is also available as generic.
 Talk to your doctor if you've ever had liver disease, myasthenia gravis, or on medications to thin the blood, as the doctor may write an alternative.
 Treats ear infections.
 Cetraxal (Ciprofloxacin) is an easy to use antibiotic that treats most ear infections.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 5.443093922651934 Azithromycin
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 5.443093922651934 Azithromycin

 Reviews for Zithromax (Azithromycin)